blairck/jaeger/README.md

 Jaeger is a console-based implementation of the board game Foxes & Geese.
 Foxes & Geese is a 2-player turn-based game where one player plays as the Foxes and the other plays as the Geese.
 Foxes and Geese pieces move differently and have different goals so the gameplay is asymmetric.
+Jaeger has a fully developed and skilled AI opponent to provide a challenge!

 Project Status: Version 1.0.0 is released.
 This project is now in maintenance.